fabiomattei/uddocs/_baseresources/sessionupdates.md

 A filter can be applied when we define a session.

-* name: the name of the session variable to update
+* *name*: the name of the session variable to update
-* querylabel: refeerence to the label field defined in the query set
+* *querylabel*: refeerence to the label field defined in the query set
-* sqlfield: used in case we need a value stored in a field that comes from a query
+* *sqlfield*: used in case we need a value stored in a field that comes from a query
-* getparameter: used in case we need a value stored in a getparameter parameter
+* *getparameter*: used in case we need a value stored in a getparameter parameter
-* postparameter: used in case we need a value stored in a postparameter parameter
+* *postparameter*: used in case we need a value stored in a postparameter parameter
-* constant: used in case we need define a costant
+* *constant*: used in case we need define a costant
-* composite: if we need to build a value as concatenation of different values
+* *composite*: if we need to build a value as concatenation of different values
-* filter: if we need to apply a filter of some sort to a value before to give it back
+* *filter*: if we need to apply a filter of some sort to a value before to give it back